Policies, Forms, & FAQ

 My child has a medical condition and/or severe allergies, what is your policy for handling emergency medical situations?

 The safety and well-being of our campers is Saratoga Arts’ top priority.
 We have policies and procedures in place to safely and effectively deal with major medical conditions and severe allergies.
-Please fill out an Emergency Contact Form prior to the start of camp and return it to Amy who will set up a meeting to discuss your child’s needs.
-Our Education Coordinator, Alisa, is certified in First Aid and CPR.
+Please fill out an Emergency Contact Form prior to the start of camp and return it to Alisa who will set up a meeting to discuss your child’s needs.

 What are your student-to-faculty ratios?
 Who are your teachers?